obsidianmd/obsidian-help/en/Plugins/Search.md

 - `path:/\d{4}-\d{2}-\d{2}/` returns files with a date in the file path.

-For more information on how to write regular expressions, refer to [Regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)
+For more information on how to write regular expressions, refer to FreeCodeCamp's [Practical Regex guide](https://www.freecodecamp.org/news/practical-regex-guide-with-real-life-examples/) or Mozilla's [Regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

 > [!note]
 > Regular expressions come in different flavors that may look different from each other.
 Obsidian uses JavaScript-flavored regular expressions.